9652818689/React-netflix-gpt/README.md

 -bugix: if the user is not logge in redirect /browse to login page and vice versa -unsubscribed to the onauthstatechanged callback
 -add hardcoded values to the constansts file
+-Register TMDB & create an a pp & get acceess token
+- get data from TMDB now playing movies list API -custom Hook for Now Playing Movies
+- Create movieSlice
+-Update store with movies data
+-Planning for Main container & secondary container
+- Fetch data for Trailer video
+-Embeded the youtube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome

 # features